 Activities and Methods

-We are conducting annual surveys and interviewing a sub-group of survey respondents, as well as some employers.
-For non-respondents, we are checking if they are professionally registered as social workers in England.
+We conducted annual surveys and interviewed a sub-group of survey respondents, as well as some employers.
+For non-respondents, we checked if they were professionally registered as social workers in England.

 |Principal Investigator||Jonathan Scourfield|